 If you push first and second too much, you will create a lot of heat in the combustion chamber and this may push third gear over the hill so be careful and don't cause detonation in third by going too far in first and second.
 Tuning is a tedious business and there are no short cuts nor magic numbers..
 It is all about what works on your car with its combination and the ambient conditions around it on a given day.
 That is the reason I like to leave room for a margin of safety.
 I like living to fight another day instead of fixing what broke because I was too aggressive.

-Okay, I have not mentioned timing.
+Okay, I have not mentioned timing other than casually.
 I think most of Eric's chips have defaults of 23 degs in first and second and 21 in third and fourth.
 That seems to work well on the street in most conditions.
 At the strip you may get by with adding a couple of degrees more, but, you have to be careful and not make big changes at any one time.
 Adding timing in first and second can greatly affect the spool up and the launch.
 If you can stick the tires, it can get you out of the hole quicker...or it can make you break traction.
 In third gear, I have not seen as much difference and I have seen some awfully quick cars that never used anything but the defaults.
 Having seen a couple of cars go 10.4 secs in the quarter with timing set at 18 degs in all gears has biased my thoughts on timing-I admit.
 Too much timing can give you regrets a lot faster than too little.
 Might note that these cars had the stock factory cam in them as well.

 I am not going to mention programming the alky controller other than strongly suggest you start with it set as the manufacturer suggests and read all his notes on tuning the alky flow.
 Talk to him about changes.
 I don't normally promote vendors over another but, to my knowledge, Alky Control is the only vendor making Buick specific kits and the suggested settings in the instructions will work as well as possible in most cases without additional tweaking for most cars.